Puppy Preschool - Behavioral Foundations

 - Proof of Vaccinations (including Bordetella) Required

-- At least 3 DAPP (Distemper, Adenovirus, Parvovirus, Parainfluenza combo) vaccines need to have been given after 6 weeks of age, 2 to 4 weeks apart and with the final shot given at 14 weeks of age or older.
+- DAPP (Distemper, Adenovirus, Parvovirus, Parainfluenza combo) vaccines need to have been given (to at least 18 weeks of age or older).

-- One Rabies vaccine needs to have been given at 12 weeks of age or older.
+- Rabies vaccine needs to have been given at 12 weeks of age or older.

 - One Intranasal Bordetella Vaccine needs to have been administered OR a series of two injectable bordetella vaccines (2 to 4 weeks apart) needs to have been completed.
 The bordetella vaccine needs to have been administered at least 2 days prior to the first class.